-Vitamin D3 is the vitamin that most people are referring to when they talk about vitamin D3.
+Vitamin D3 is the vitamin that most people are referring to when they talk about vitamin D.

 It is vitamin D3 that is absorbed from the sun and aids in the process of calcium being absorbed into the body.

-Vitamin D3 is also called cholecalciferol and in actuality, it is not a real vitamin.
+Vitamin D3 is also called cholecalciferol and is not a real vitamin.
 Vitamin D3 is a secosteroid.

 A secosteroid is actually a steroid.
 The four rings that combine to complete a steroid are broken in a secosteroid, so you don’t get any of the benefits or pitfalls associated with steroids.

 While vitamin D3 is stored in the fat of the human body, it is metabolized by the liver.
 Essentially, when the body needs vitamin D, the liver metabolizes it and ensures it gets where it needs to go.

 Truthfully, the body needs vitamin D3 all of the time so the metabolizing action is continual.
 Vitamin D3 ensures that the body can absorb calcium.
 Regardless, the body can store up to 60 days worth of vitamin D in the body.

 Vitamin D3 is more potent than any of its vitamin counterparts according to the Harvard School of Public Health.
 It is for this reason that vitamin D3 is typically used for supplementation, although vitamin D3 is sometimes combined with the D2 for a more potent dose.